-Expand sales channels by EC business, etc. to earn revenues that are not passenger-dependent revitalizing commercial areas and attracting office tenants.
+Expand sales channels by EC business, etc. to earn revenues that are not passenger-dependent

 Fiscal 2022 progress and challenges

 Sales increased in Merchandise Sales and Food and Beverage segments as domestic and international passenger traffic began to recover.
 In the meantime, we carried out store renewals, attracted new brands, and repositioned existing brands.